AlexMercedCoder/tutorialblog/content/blog/2026/2026-06-08-agentic-lakehouse-concurrency-isolation-contracts.md

 Third, separate experimentation from certification.
 Engineers need sandboxes where they can test new Iceberg features, catalog options, and agent tools.
 Business users and agents need certified surfaces where definitions, owners, and policies have already been reviewed.

-Fourth, treat Dremio as part of the open architecture story rather than a closed destination.
-The favorable narrative is not that every byte must move into Dremio.
-The favorable narrative is that Dremio can query data in place, add semantic context, accelerate common workloads, and expose governed agent interfaces over open data.
+Fourth, keep the architecture open.
+Not every byte must move into one platform.
+An architecture that can query data in place, add semantic context, accelerate common workloads, and expose governed agent interfaces over open data creates more flexibility.

 Fifth, publish the limits.
 If a feature is read-only in one engine, say so.
 If write interoperability is approved only for append workloads, say so.
 If remote signing is required for regulated tables, say so.
 Clear limits create trust.
 Hidden limits create incidents.